 Whether you retain counsel by your first court date or later, you might think that the next step is for you and your lawyer to sit down and have a detailed meeting about the charges.
 This actually isn’t true: your lawyer will first want to get a copy of “disclosure”, which is all of the evidence the police and Crown have against you.
 It is only by reviewing this disclosure andtalking to you that a lawyer will be able to have the full picture of the case, and be able to make recommendations about whether and how to fight your charges.
 Without seeing disclosure, a lawyer talking to you about the charges won’t know what information they need from you, and won’t be able to tell you what your chances of beating the charges might be.
 Getting disclosure usually takes a matter of weeks, though it can sometimes be quicker.
 If your lawyer doesn’t have disclosure by your next court date (whether it’s the first court date or a later one), they should be able to appear for you, explain that to the court, and have your matter put off until they have disclosure.
 In the meantime, while you’re waiting for disclosure, it is a good idea for you to write down everything you remember about the incident giving rise to your charges while it’s still relatively fresh in your mind.

 Once your lawyer has disclosure, they will be able to give you complete advice.
-That advice is not necessarily as simple as pleading guilty or not guilty; while those are your options with respect to summary conviction (less serious charges), for indictable offences you also need to decide whether you want to be tried by a provincial court judge, by a judge of the Court of Queen’s Bench, or by a judge of the Court of Queen’s Bench and a jury.
+That advice is not necessarily as simple as pleading guilty or not guilty; while those are your options with respect to summary conviction (less serious charges), for indictable offences you also need to decide whether you want to be tried by a provincial court judge, by a judge of the Court of King’s Bench, or by a judge of the Court of King’s Bench and a jury.
 If you are facing charges serious enough to be punishable by fourteen years of jail or longer, you must also determine whether you want to have a preliminary inquiry before your trial.
 The considerations that go into these decisions are too varied and numerous to go into here, but they are just the beginning of why you will want a lawyer you trust.

 As we said at the top of this page, being charged with a criminal offence is likely to be among the most stressful experiences of your life.
 However, a charge is very different from a conviction, and in fact a majority of the charges laid against our clients are ultimately either withdrawn or dismissed.